SpenceKonde/ATTinyCore/README.md

 Variants of these are also supported (such as the ATtiny1634R, ATtiny2313A or ATtiny85V)

 ### Non-supported parts
 * [tinyAVR 0/1/2-series](https://github.com/SpenceKonde/megaTinyCore/) Modern tinyAVR (with 0, 1, or 2 as next-to-last digit) are supported by my megaTinyCore instead.
-They are totally different in every way except the "t-word" in the name, and the fact that they're great parts and work well with Arduino.
+They are totally different in every way except the "t-word" in the name, and the fact that they're great low-pin-count parts and work well with Arduino.
 * [ATtiny13/13A](https://github.com/MCUdude/MicroCore/) are supported by MicroCore by @MCUdude
 * ATtiny26 are not supported by any Arduino core.
 They are the obsolete predecessor to the '261, which itself is ancient).
 I will accept a PR to add support but will not use my own limited development time for such old and uninspiring parts.
 * ATtiny 4/5/10/11 and any other "AVRrc" (reduced core) parts.
 [Try this core](https://github.com/technoblogy/attiny10core)
+* Anything with "mega" in the name - you want [one of MCUDude's cores](https://github.com/MCUdude/)
+* AVR Dx-series (AVR128DA64, etc) - [the crown jewel of the AVR product line](https://github.com/SpenceKonde/), supported by my DxCore.

 ## Quick Gotcha list - having trouble, read these!